mkraj-7838/Admin-Dashboard/README.md

     * Status (Active/Inactive)
 * Utilizes a reusable user card or table layout for presenting user data.

-### Bonus Task: User Details Modal
+### User Details Modal

 * Implements a popup/modal that appears when a user entry in the list is clicked.
-* The modal displays the full details of the selected user, sourced from the same `users.json` file.
+* The modal displays the full details of the selected user, sourced from the same `mockUser.json` file.
 * Features a smooth transition/animation for showing and hiding the modal.

 ## Functional Requirements